 PayPal is a global technology platform designed to process online payment transactions.
-This proposed class action is brought on behalf of all Canadian residents, other than residents of Quebec, who have used PayPal for transactions involving a currency exchange and who have withdrawn foreign currencies from their PayPal accounts.
+This proposed class action is brought on behalf of all Canadian residents, other than residents of Quebec, who have used PayPal for transactions involving a currency exchange and those who have withdrawn foreign currencies from their PayPal accounts.
 The lawsuit names as defendants two Canadian companies, PayPal CA Ltd. and PayPal Canada Co., and PayPal Holdings Inc., a U.S. public company.
 The proposed representative plaintiff is Leonid Kaplan, and the proposed representative plaintiff in Quebec is Jennifer Balabanian.

 The claim alleges that the defendants’ conduct is in breach of the standard form user agreement, was contrary to consumer protection legislation and resulted in unjust enrichment of the defendants at the expense of the proposed class.
 The Quebec claim is similar under Quebec’s Civil Code and Consumer Protection Act.

 None of the allegations against the defendants has been proven in court.